 Synopsis: Sabermetics has taken over how baseball teams are constructed, how games are managed, and how players are evaluated.
 Whereas stats like HRs, RBIs and BA used to delineate players, MLB general managers now seem to be obsessed with stats like OBP, OPS, and WAR.
 I fully appreciate the importance of statistics when evaluating players, but I question the current over-reliance on them.
 In this post, I hope to discount the importance of wins above replacement (WAR) when evaluating greatness.

-At the 1/4 mark of the 2018 season, I read an article by ESPN.com’s Sam Miller titled, “Mike Trout is on pace for the greatest season in MLB history.”
+At the 1/4 mark of the 2018 season in late May, I read an article by ESPN.com’s Sam Miller titled, “Mike Trout is on pace for the greatest season in MLB history.”
 No offense to the author, but he provides a telling example of when the numbers fail the eye test.
 As a caveat, I believe statistics serve a purpose because they help us avoid a subjective bias.
 In this case, however, his numbers are misleading.

 The game’s best player [Trout] was on pace to produce 14.2 wins above replacement.
 It’s almost unimaginable — nobody has cracked 12 WAR in a half-century, and no active player has ever WAR’d higher than 2016 Trout’s 10.5 — but it’s time to take seriously the possibility that we’re watching the greatest season of all time.